Nearly two years ago I went to the movie premiere of ‚Urban And The Shed Crew‘.

-Yesterday I read in a blogpost about a newspaper article telling that Lee has died.
+Some days ago I read a blogpost about a newspaper article telling that Lee has died.

 He must have been around 35 years old.
 The article in the Yorkshire Evening Post doesn’t say why or from what he died.
 But it quotes Bernard Hare:

 I haven’t known Lee but I have seen him.
 He was there when the film about his life premiered in Leeds.
-The local newspaper photograhed him and some other members of his ShedCrew with the young actors who played them in the movie.
+The local newspaper photograhed him together with some other members of his ShedCrew and with the young actors who played them in the movie.
 I photographed them too…

 I remember that I found this moment in the cinema remarkable.

-By the time he did that it was the most unlikely thing imaginable that such a moment in a cinema could happen about 20 years later.
+By the time he did that at the end of the 1990s it was the most unlikely thing imaginable that such a moment in a cinema could happen about 20 years later.

-The evening before this unlikely moment happened Bernard Hare had already pointed out in a Q and A about the movie that even after all those years Lee was struggeling with life.
+On the evening before this unlikely moment happened Bernard Hare had already pointed out in a Q&A about the movie that even after all those years Lee still often was struggeling with life.
 He said that Lee had good times but still also a lot of problems, that he had been marked for lifetime by his childhood.

 Now he obviously has lost the fight against his old life snatching him back.